djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 1. Select **Create**.

     You now have an active data share.
-Lets review what you can see a a data provider when you create a data share.
+Lets review what you can see as a data provider when you create a data share.

 1. Select the data share that you just created, titled **DataProvider**.
 You can navigate to it by selecting **Sent Shares** in **Data Share**.